 That affogato at J5…

 Though I was bummed when the alphorn ended, I was easily placated looking out the window at the mountain and the town.
 No matter where you sit in the huge dining room, you’ll have an outstanding view.
 And if that wasn’t good enough, the buffet breakfast was AMAZING!
-To top it off, I mentioned how much I loved the granola and they told me I could get the recipe at the front desk.
-I did, along with a few others, so hopefully I can share that with you soon.
+To top it off, I mentioned how much I loved the coconut sesame seed granola and they told me I could get the recipe at the front desk.
+I did, along with a few others!
 Needless to say, I loved the Enzian Inn and highly recommend it!

 One of the things that first caught my eye about Leavenworth were the sleigh-rides.
 I know that seems silly, but I’ve never been on a sleigh ride and it looked like so much fun.
 Though we arrived a bit late in the season for snow (usually), we were treated to a picturesque (I’m using that word a lot in this guide, I know!) ride at Mountain Springs Lodge about 30 minutes outside of Leavenworth.
-We were running a bit late, so I pulled out my curvy, mountain road driving skills from back home and may have shaved a few valuable minutes off that drive time, but don’t tell anybody…
+We were running a bit late, so I pulled out my curvy, mountain road driving skills from back home.
+I may have shaved a few valuable minutes off that drive time!
+But don’t tell anybody…

 The sleigh ride lasted almost an hour and was so fun.
 It’s a family-run resort that operates year round and has great history.
 They offer winter and summer sports and entertainment.
 I can’t tell you how much I’m dying to go back for a visit in the summer.